Governing Features

 A notion in Landscape Urbanism that relates to the notion of an environment's potentiality to be activated in different ways;

-can be thought of as connecting to phase space in physics, or the space of possibilities Learn more →
+can be thought of as connecting to phase space in physics, or the space of possibilities Read more and see related content for Open Scaffolds →

 The idea that systems can have more than one stable state.